Kunshan: Administration

-The area is located around the city’s high-speed railway station, with an area of 1.6 sq km.
+The area is located around the city's high-speed railway station, with an area of 1.6 km2.
 While serving as a transportation hub integrating high-speed trains, rail transportation, and public buses, the area will develop businesses such as office spaces for lease, business services and recruitment agencies.
 As an open, innovative modern gateway, the area will become an important business cluster in the inter-city economic belt of Shanghai and Nanjing.